SimplyGene/SimplyGene/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # 💫 About Me:
-I'm currently learning web development<br>I'm looking forward to collaborate on front-end projects
+I'm currently learning and building projects <br>I'm looking forward to collaborate on both backend and frontend projects

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/EugeneCheruiyot)